microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 recommendations = []
 ```

 This code adds a new transient column to the `Todo` model called `recommendations`.
-This column will hold the collection of recommendations that come back from the recommendation engine, but it will not be stored in the database.
+This column will hold the collection of recommendations returned by the recommendation engine, but it will not be stored in the database.

 <br/>

 #### 3. Import Recommendation Engine into Application
 We now need integrate the recommendation engine into the application.
 Open the `app.py` file in the source folder of your application.
 Add the following module import to the `app.py` file right after the `from database...` statement to make the recommendation engine accessible to the flask application.

 ```python
 from recommendation_engine import RecommendationEngine